Cut the cables and charge without wires

 Choose Infineon to benefit from:

-- A lower customer bill-of-material thanks to cost-efficient packages, leading silicon technology, and upcoming new technologies
+- Reduced BOM thanks to leading silicon technology and upcoming new technologies, such as CoolGaN™